Agreements & Fees

 To participate in the Nordic imbalance settlement, the Balance Responsible Parties need to obtain certain banking services from banks that eSett has approved as Settlement Banks.
 Here we provide information about approved Settlement Banks.

-Each Balance Responsible Party needs to open a settlement account in one of the preapproved settlement banks and sign the Pledged Cash Account Agreement in cooperation with the Settlement Bank.
-The agreement template is available below.
-New Balance Responsible Parties can request the agreement from eSett.
+Each Balance Responsible Party needs to open a settlement account in one of the preapproved settlement banks and sign the Agreement on Right of Disposal of Cash Account and Cash Collateral in cooperation with the Settlement Bank.
+However, if the approved settlement bank is not part of the cash account model yet, you can review the Pledged Cash Account Agreement template.

 If the amount of collateral provided by the BRP exceeds the collateral requirement, the BRP may request from eSett that the exceeding part of its collateral is released.
 The excess collateral will be released to a specified account, called “release account”.
 The settlement bank will not allow the BRP to withdraw any funds from its pledged settlement account or cash collateral account.